CookieShualon/random-generator/README.md

 Created as a flexible tool for developers, testers, and anyone needing random value generation.

 ## Changelog

+### Version 1.1
+- ✨ Added GUI mode with tkinter
+- 📋 Copy to clipboard functionality
+- 🎨 Visual interface with dynamic forms
+- 💡 Built-in help text for templates

 ### Version 1.0
 - Initial release